ibrettyoudid/swissarmyknife/README.md

 ## Parser

 An Earley parser
+I would say these parsers are pretty powerful, although they need work.

+## Parser3

+An evolution of Parser, with operations like Many and Monads

 ## Parser4

-A parser/printer ie. same spec can both parse and print back out
+A parser/printer ie. same spec can both parse and print back out It uses the Dynamic type from MHashDynamic

+## ID3

+Uses attoparsec to read the metadata in MP3 files and standard IO to write them out

+## ID3P4

+A parser using the above module to read and write mp3 files

 ## Parser6

-Another one
+Another parser/printer.
+This uses GADTs to be type safe

+## ID3P6

+A parser using the above module to read and write mp3 files

 ## Parser7

-An attempt at an Earley parser/printer extended with operations like Not, Monads
+A different attempt at an Earley parser/printer extended with operations like Many, Not, Monads

 ## Prolog